natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/Hornet%20Mk.I.md

 == Description ==
 <!-- ''In the description, the first part should be about the history of and the creation and combat usage of the aircraft, as well as its key features.
 In the second part, tell the reader about the aircraft in the game.
 Insert a screenshot of the vehicle, so that if the novice player does not remember the vehicle by name, he will immediately understand what kind of vehicle the article is talking about.'' -->
-The '''{{Specs|name}}''' is a premium rank {{Specs|rank}} British twin-engine fighter {{Battle-rating}}.
+The de Havilland Hornet was a twin engine fighter developed by the de Havilland Company as a high altitude long range interceptor at the end of WWII.
+The Hornet saw most of its action in the colonies of the Pacific, its long range allowed it to cover large areas of sea and land in areas without proper infrastructure or services to maintain large fleets of aircraft.
+The Hornet Mk.I was the first variant of the Hornet with 60 units built.
+A total of 383 Hornets were built between all variants in the span of 5 years (1945-1950).
+It served in the Royal Air Force and Royal Navy from 1946 to 1956.

 It was introduced in [[Update "Hot Tracks"]].
 The Hornet Mk.I represents the beginning of the end of British propeller aircraft.
-An earlier model of the tech tree [[Hornet Mk.III]] with a lighter airframe and the same engines, but lacking the "150 octane fuel" of the Mk.III.
-The Mk.I attains slightly more agility than its successor alongside its premium bonuses.
+An earlier model of the tech tree [[Hornet Mk.III]] with a lighter airframe and the same engines, but lacking the "150 octane fuel" of the Mk.III, the Mk.I attains slightly more agility than its successor.
 With four fearsome 20 mm Hispano Mk.V cannons all mounted under the nose of the aircraft, it possesses the ability to shred apart whatever is unfortunate enough to fall within its sights.
 Able to climb and fight at high altitudes with a focus on energy fighting with only a lightly noticeable reduction in power that the Mk.III possesses.
-For any pilot willing to put the time in this aircraft will provide a terrifying force in any battle, even ground scenarios with its ability to carry suspended armaments and armour piercing 20 mm rounds.
+For any pilot willing to put the time in, this aircraft will provide a terrifying force in any battle, even ground scenarios with its ability to carry suspended armaments and armour piercing 20 mm rounds.

 == General info ==
 === Flight performance ===